noahp/dotfiles/README.md

 ```
 That won't overwrite any existing dotfiles; you'll have to stash them manually before running it if you want to keep them.

-*Warning this is NOT GREAT (but usable!), mostly just for reference, I need to clean up the deploy/undeploy to be cleaner!*
+*Warning this is NOT GREAT (but usable!), mostly just for reference, I need to clean up the deploy/undeploy to actually [be usable](https://github.com/ansible/ansible)*
 # alacritty
 https://github.com/jwilm/alacritty
 ```bash